-A founder of the OKEx cryptocurrency exchange is being held by police, according to Chinese news source Caixin.
+A founder of the OKEx cryptocurrency exchange has become unreachable while assisting police in an investigation unrelated to the exchange, according to Chinese news source Caixin.

-- In a report on Friday, Caixin said it spoke to two individuals close to OKEx who indicated that Mingxing "Star" Xu had been taken by police at least a week ago and hasn't been seen since.
+- In a report on Friday, Caixin said it spoke to two individuals close to OKEx who indicated that Mingxing "Star" Xu had been "taken" by police at least a week ago.

 - The report isn't clear exactly where this occurred; OKEx has a headquarters in Hong Kong while being officially based in Malta.